neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/open-software-week/big-imaging-data.md

 __Tuesday morning:__
 The technical side of the track will start with an introduction to chunked file formats for big imaging data, such as `OME-zarr`.
 We will then proceed to work on hands-on tutorials to
-- read and write big imaging data using `zarr`
+- Read and write big imaging data using `zarr`
-- process big imaging data lazily and in-parallel with `dask`
+- Process big imaging data lazily and in-parallel with `dask`

 __Tuesday afternoon:__
 The community side of the track will start with a very short introduction to existing community efforts in both software engineering [^1]_, imaging[^2]_ and image analysis[^3]_.